sharonzhen/pic10c_fin/README.md

     - on first press, generate mines, then according to this, generate numbers
     - there would be no board since I can just rely on the index of each block

 I feel like an intuitive implementation would be to create a 2D array of Board objects, but I'd like to see if this implementation works.

 # References

 I used [this video] to learn more about the UI for minesweeper, and various [documentations] to figure out how QGraphics* libraries work.
 This markdown README was written using the template provided by [dillinger.io].
 Additionally, the rules are based on the rules defined on the [minesweeper website] that I play.
+I looked up the source code of [QPushButton] so that the mines can be buttons with the properties I want.
+I'd like to [maybe reimplement the abstract button class] but maybe I don't need to??
+Also I got [icons] from wikipedia and google.

 # ToDos